-This information has been compiled by NAMI PA, Main Line (https://namimainlinepa.org/).
+This information has been compiled by NAMI Main Line PA (https://namimainlinepa.org/).
 Nothing in this document should be considered legal advice; for legal advice, you should see an attorney.
-A useful general resource is “Navigating a Mental Health Crisis: A NAMI Resource Guide for Those Experiencing a Mental Health Emergency” (https://www.nami.org/About-
+The information is presented in two sections:

 I. Resources for Coping with a Crisis